rodrigo-zvd/tca-3711/cvsl/xo-cli/README.md

 This is the recommended method for running a series of commands or more complex automation tasks.
 The script file is mounted from your host into the container.

 Create your script file (e.g., my_script.sh) in your local directory.

 Add 2>/dev/null to xo-cli commands that output JSON to prevent log messages from breaking the JSON pipe.
-    Bash

 ```bash
     #!/bin/sh